Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 (Image credit: Warner Bros.)

-On the same day that Warner Bros.
-Discovery announced that the Harry Potter TV show would bring the exciting adventures of “The Boy Who Lived” to a new generation, the company’s various social channels, like its official Twitter account, released a brief teaser trailer welcoming everyone to Hogwarts, be it the first time in years or first time entirely.
-Check it out below:
+When Warner Bros.
+Discovery announced the Harry Potter TV show back in 2023, the company’s various social channels, like its official Twitter account, released a brief teaser trailer welcoming everyone to Hogwarts:

 As you probably noticed by now, the teaser doesn’t offer any major details about the show, its cast, or how it will adapt the beloved fantasy books into a TV show, but the Great Hall’s floating candles and John Williams’ iconic score are more than enough to hold us over for now.
-And with production set to get underway soon (more on that below), it shouldn’t be long before we see a proper teaser or even full-on trailer.
+And with production set to get underway soon (more on that below) and the main cast ironed out, it shouldn’t be too much longer before we get to see some actual footage from the upcoming series.

 The Harry Potter TV Show Will Be A ‘Faithful’ Adaptation Of J.K.
 Rowling’s Book Series